cmartin81/configurator/readme.md

 # json-configurator

 Configuration tool for loading json that contains environment variables.
+It supports variables which is deeply nested!!
 Prefix your environment variables with *$* and postfix it with *_*  (se example)
 ```
 var config = {